 With Robin alone, he’ll work through this as methodically as the day allows – balancing the arranged elements with the candid ones, and making sure the key moments are covered.
 It requires focus and prioritisation, and Robin is well practised at it.
 But there is a ceiling to what one person can be across at once.

-With both of us there, the pressure lifts and the coverage expands.
+With two photographers, the pressure lifts and the coverage expands.
 We work through the couple portraits together – two perspectives and two sets of creative input on the same session – and group photographs run more smoothly with the two of us than with one alone.
 That efficiency frees up more time for the candid moments that can’t be arranged.
 The details – the table settings, the flowers, the finishing touches the venue team have spent the morning putting in place – get the attention they deserve rather than being squeezed in around everything else.

 Couple Photos